fjnorrod/practice/README.md

 # practice
-This is a practice project for GitHub.
+This is a practice branch for GitHub.